Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 Specifically **not** on LUMI is the Intel programming environment, nor is the regular Intel oneAPI HPC Toolkit.
 The classic Intel compilers pose problems on AMD CPUs as `-xHost` cannot be relied on, but it appears that the new compilers that are based on Clang and an LLVM backend behave better.
-Various MKL versions are also troublesome, with different workarounds for different versions, though here also it seems that Intel now has code that works well on AMD for many MKL routines.
+However, various MKL versions are also troublesome, with different workarounds for different versions, though here also it seems that Intel now has code that works well on AMD for many MKL routines.
 We have experienced problems with Intel MPI when testing it on LUMI though in principle it should be possible to use Cray MPICH as